spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ### Resolving the error

-Solution is the error is the same as in `Resolving the error`[PrivateApi:Facade](#privateapi:facade)
+The solution for the error is the same as in `Resolving the error`[PrivateApi:Facade](#privateapi:facade)

 ## PrivateApi:DependencyInBusinessModel

-Business models on project level should avoid usage of private API from Core level.
+Business models on the project level should avoid the usage of private API from the Core level.

 ### Example of code that causes an upgradability error